Big Interest Savings: Available to Anyone

 Additional One-time payment

 It may not be possible for you to pay more every month or even every year.
-But you should remember that most mortgages allow additional payments at any time.
-You can take advantage of this rule to pay down your mortgage principal when you get some extra money.
-If, for example, you receive a very large gift or tax refund just a few years into your mortgage, you could pay this money toward your mortgage loan principal, which would result in significant savings and a shorter payback period.
-Unless the mortgage loan is very large, even a few thousand dollars applied early in the loan period can yield huge savings over the life of the loan.
+But you should remember that most mortgages will allow you to make additional payments at any time.
+Whenever you get some extra money, consider using this rule to make a one-time additional payment toward your mortgage principal.
+If, for example, you receive a surprise windfall three years into your mortgage, paying several thousand dollars into your home's principal will shorten the repayment period of your loan and save enormously on mortgage interest paid over the life of the loan.
+Unless the mortgage loan is very large, even a few thousand dollars applied early can yield huge benefits over the duration of the loan.

 Got a Question?